Thursday, May 2, 2024

 The center for the micturition is situated in the Pons of the brain.

-With these informations at the back of the mind, it will be a lot easier to understand why a person develops urinary incontinence.
+With these pieces of information at the back of the mind, it will be a lot easier to understand why a person develops urinary incontinence.

-Urinary incontinence have several independent causes, at times more than one reasons may be present.
+Urinary incontinence has several independent causes, at times more than one reason may be present.

-Repeated childbirth and loss of muscle mass in menopause, the muscular sling becomes flabby and bladder sags downwards.
+Repeated childbirth and loss of muscle mass in menopause, the muscular sling becomes flabby and the bladder sags downwards.
 Urethra's alignment is altered and results in voiding difficulties and retention of urine in the bladder.
 A similar situation arises in men with the hypertrophy of the prostate gland.
 Other conditions are pelvic tumors, fractures of the pelvic bones and hematoma.
-Sneezing, coughing, laughing and vigorous exercise etc. produces leakage of urine from a full bladder.
+Sneezing, coughing, laughing and vigorous exercise, etc., produce leakage of urine from a full bladder.

 2. Nerve damage.

 Sensory nerve damage is often due to diabetes mellitus, both type 2 and type 1.
 Diabetes can also produce motor nerve damage.
-In the absence of sensation from an over filled bladder, the pressure inside the bladder becomes higher than the resistance the internal sphincter can provide and the urine begins to leak.
-The damage to peripheral nerve in diabetes starts at the far end of the nerve fibers and progressively approach the nerve cells.
-Toes and fingers show the damages first, but the process starts in all systemic nerve fibers.
-The autonomic nervous system is generally spared unless the process is very aggressive and longer duration.
-Other causes of peripheral neuropathy are - alcoholism, vitamin B 1 and B12 deficiency, injury to nerve fibers in an accident or surgery, hypothyroidism.
+In the absence of sensation from an overfilled bladder, the pressure inside the bladder becomes higher than the resistance the internal sphincter can provide and the urine begins to leak.
+The damage to peripheral nerve in diabetes starts at the far end of the nerve fibers and progressively approaches the nerve cells.
+Toes and fingers show the damages first, but the process starts in all the systemic nerve fibers.
+The autonomic nervous system is generally spared unless the process is very aggressive and of longer duration.
+Other causes of peripheral neuropathy are - alcoholism, vitamin B1 and B12 deficiency, injury to nerve fibers in an accident or surgery, hypothyroidism.
 Several types of infections produce neuropathy - Lyme disease, HIV, shingles.
 Other causes of neuropathy generally spare the bladder.

 3. Brain and spinal cord vascular events and injury.

 The brain instructs the spinal centers for voluntary actions.
 It also sends inhibitory control over the lower motor neurons situated at the anterior horn cells of the spinal cord.
 In brain injury, like the middle cerebral artery stroke, that inhibitory control is lost and spasticity of muscles develops due to unopposed reflex contraction of muscles.
-The urinary bladder is contacted to a small size and urine drips continuously.
+The urinary bladder becomes small and urine drips continuously.
 Spinal cord injuries and transverse myelitis are additional conditions producing a similar incontinence.
-In a few CNS diseases the urinary incontinence is invariably present, examples - Multiple sclerosis, Parkinson's disease, Alzheimer disease, Chronic bilateral subdural hematoma and Low pressure hydrocephalus.
+In a few CNS diseases, the urinary incontinence is invariably present, examples - Multiple sclerosis, Parkinson's disease, Alzheimer's disease, Chronic bilateral subdural hematoma and Low pressure hydrocephalus.

 4. Muscle diseases.

-In inherited muscle diseases, an example Chariot-Marie-Tooth disease, the urinary bladder looses muscles and fails to empty and incontinence follows.
-Similarly, spinomuscular atrophy, the bladder looses muscle control and incontinence.
+In inherited muscle diseases, such as Charcot-Marie-Tooth disease, the urinary bladder loses muscles and fails to empty, and incontinence follows.
+Similarly, spinomuscular atrophy, the bladder loses muscle control and incontinence.

 5. Prolonged bed rest and long term placement of urinary catheters.

-The capacity of the urinary bladder is 500ml, however, if lesser volume is used over some duration, the bladder adopts a lower volume.
-In prolonged use of indwelling catheter, the sphincters become incontinence.
+The capacity of the urinary bladder is 500ml, however, if a lesser volume is used over some duration, the bladder adopts a lower volume.
+In prolonged use of an indwelling catheter, the sphincters become incontinent.

 6. Repeated or chronic urinary bladder infection.

-Infection derails normal control of bladder functions, develop urge of urination and frequency and acquiring a smaller capacity and incontinence.
+Infection derails normal control of bladder functions, develops an urge to urinate, frequency, a smaller capacity and incontinence.

 1. Functional or emotional causes.